 I will grind them fine as dust in face of the wind, I will trample them down as mud in the streets.

 Deliver me from the gainsaying of the people; thou wilt set me at the head of the nations.
-A people I never knew have served me.
+A people I have not known have become my servants; the moment they heard they obeyed me.

-The moment they heard they obeyed me; sons who are strangers have lied to me,
+But my sons have become strangers to me; they lied to me.

-Sons who are strangers have faded away, and, trembling, they have strayed from their paths.
+My sons who estranged themselves have grown old; trembling, they have strayed from their path.

 The Lord lives, and blessed be my God.
 Let the God of my salvation be exalted,

-The God who gives me justice and subdues peoples under me,
+It is God who gives me justice and subdues peoples under me,

 My Deliverer from my enemies.
-From those who rise against me thou wilt exalt me, from the violent man thou wilt set me free.
+From those who rise against me thou wilt raise me up; from the violent man thou wilt set me free.

 Therefore I will give thanks to thee, O Lord, among the nations, and sing praises to thy name.

-Great deliverance he gives to his king, and shows mercy to his Christ, to David and his descendants forevermore.
+God works wonders for the salvation of his king, and shows mercy to his anointed, to David and his seed for ever.

 Glory.
 Both now.
 Alleluia.